 The Dirty Life: A Memoir Of Food, Farming, And Love by Kristin Kimball

-When I first came across this book on amazon, I thought it might be interesting.
+When I first came across this book, I thought it might be interesting.
 I was looking for books about small farms whose owners choose to do it the old fashioned way.
 I didn't need to read another farm porn book with pretty pictures that set up the armchair farmer to believe that farming is really as simple as poking a seed in the ground & then you eat.
 In a way, it is this simple if you pretend the labor involved in between doesn't exist.

 As with anything that catches my interest, I look for reviews.
 At that time, the negative reviews painted a picture of exactly what I didn't want.
 A rich couple who know nothing try to start a farm, the language is obscene & the book is too whiny.
 After seeing several reviews along those lines I decided to give 'The Dirty Life' a pass.
 What a mistake.